 Approximate net recovery on cost

-Technology challenges traditional brick & mortar: Online sales have continued to outpace retail sales this year, led by Amazon.
-In its first and second quarter of 2016, Amazon’s sales were up 28 and 31 percent, respectively.
-Growing logistics infrastructure and innovation in its delivery business ensure that it will continue to be a driver of change.
+Growing logistics infrastructure and innovation in its delivery business ensure that the online channel will continue to be a driver of change for traditional brick and mortar.
 To compete, department stores must find ways to integrate brick-and-mortar and online channels, while strategically moving out of locations that no longer work.

-As the e-commerce channel continues to grow in popularity and accessibility, understanding the percentage of total revenue that online sales represent, in addition to analyzing the costs associated with running a company’s online channel, can be a key component of an inventory appraisal.
-For retailers with a growing online component, working with an appraiser with experience in the segment helps lenders understand the impact that utilizing the ecommerce channel can have on net recovery values.
+As e-commerce continues to grow in popularity and accessibility, understanding the percentage of total revenue that online sales represent is important for omni-channel retailers.
+Successful businesses must continually analyze the cost-to-revenue relationship associated with running their online channel.
+Understanding these costs is also a key component of an inventory appraisal where the online channel is considered as part of the appraisal sales capacity.
+For retailers with a growing online component, working with an appraiser with experience in the segment helps lenders understand the impact that utilizing this channel can have on net orderly liquidation values.